-THE CONSTITUTION AND BYLAWS
+THE CONSTITUTION AND BYLAWS OF

-DANTE ALIGHIERI SOCIETY OF DENVER, COLORADO, INC.
+THE DANTE ALIGHIERI SOCIETY OF DENVER, COLORADO, INC.

 Pursuant to Article IX of the Constitution and Bylaws of the Dante Alighieri Society of Denver, Colorado, Inc., and the Colorado Revised Statutes, the Board and members of the Dante Alighieri Society of Denver, Colorado, Inc., hereby amend the Constitution and Bylaws in their entirety as follows: